kejtkjet1/election-analysis/README.md

 ### Purpose

 We looked to perform election results audit for the election commission.
-We initially evaluated the winning candidates while working on the class modules, but the election sommion also needed to break out the data by additional variables.
+We initially evaluated the winning candidates while working on the class modules, but the election commission also needed to break out the data by additional variables.
 ## Election Results

 - The contressional election received: 369,711 Total Votes